iliabylich/ruby-ractors-and-concurrent-data-structures/src/concurrent_object_pool.md

 + green items are safe for direct usage by multiple threads
 + blue items are not safe, but access to them is protected by green items

-Here's how it looks when 2 threads temporarily pop the value (orange values are still in the pool, but no thread can take it because its index is not in the queue):
+Here's how it looks when 2 threads temporarily pop the value (orange values are still in the pool, but no thread can take them because their indices are not in the queue):

 ![object pool 2 popped](object_pool_two_popped.png)